Bikeman868/UrlRewrite.Net/README.md

 * `type` must be one of `Rewrite`, `Redirect`, `CustomResponse`, `AbortRequest` or `None`.
 Note that `None` is supported in this Rewrite Module for backward compatibility only, you can achieve the same result by ommitting the `<action>` element.
 Note that this Rewrite Module depreciates the `Rewrite` action type in favor of a more powerful `<rewrite>` element.
 * `redirectType` can be 301, 302, 303 or 307.
 The default is 307 if this attribute is omitted.
+See https://en.wikipedia.org/wiki/List_of_HTTP_status_codes for more information.
 * `url` the URL to redirect or rewrite.
 If this is not provided the last rewrite action will define the url to redirect to.
 * `statusLine` only applies when `type` is `CustomResponse`.
 Sets the status line of the response so that you can return 503 or 204 or whatever.
 * `responseLine` only applies when `type` is `CustomResponse`.
 Sets the body of the response.